LevinJ/FCND-Motion-Planning/README.md

 `motion_planning.py` is basically a modified version of `backyard_flyer.py` that leverages some extra functions in `planning_utils.py`.

-Both complete the flight by transition the program from one state to next in a state machine fashion, namely, MANUAL, ARMING ,TAKEOFF, WAYPOINT, LANDING, DISARMING states.
+Both complete the flight by transitioning the program from one state to next in a state machine fashion, namely, MANUAL, ARMING ,TAKEOFF, WAYPOINT, LANDING, DISARMING states.
 What's different is, in this project, we are now inserting a new state PLANNING between ARMING and TAKEOFF.
-In this new PLANNING, we will plan out the wayoints that the flight should follow.
+In this new PLANNING state, we will plan out the wayoints that the flight should follow.

 ### Implementing Path Planning Algorithm